 - I’m a fully certified CA-AEFM and on the Register.
 However, I’ve not been hired or appointed yet as a CA-AEFM.
 May I join the FSFRC?

 See the [290 KB] for the CA-AEFM Consular Program.

-5. The DS-1950 Application for Employment does not allow sufficient space to include all of my professional experience information.
-How do I ensure that all of my professional experience is appropriately captured in the application form?
+5. The DS-1950 Application for Employment does not allow sufficient space to include all my professional experience information.
+How do I ensure that all my professional experience is appropriately captured in the application form?

 Carefully read the instructions on the form.
-If your professional experience requires additional work blocks than are provided on pages two and three, you may print as many copies of page two of the “Application For Employment” that are needed (but only one page three).
+If your professional experience requires more work blocks than those provided on pages two and three, you may print as many copies of page two of the “Application For Employment” that are needed (but only one page three).
 Make sure you include your complete name and social security number on the top of each page of the application.
 Once completed, print out the entire application, sign the first page, and scan them as a compressed PDF.

 6. The DS-1950 (page 1) has the section “Describe your duties and accomplishments.”
 I have written a long paragraph that fills the allotted space.
 When I print the form, only half of what I typed is printed and the other half is missing.
 What should I do?